Popcorn-Limited/vaultcraft-sdk/docs/vault.md

 ### `adapter(): Promise<Address>`

-Returns the address of the strategy used for the Vault for accounting, depositing, and withdrawing.
+Returns the address of the adapter used for the Vault for accounting, depositing, and withdrawing.

 ```ts
 const adapter = vault.adapter();